Lord Jesus Christ in the 1611KJV

 2. C13-S2 : What they were doing when God chose them.

-1. The phrase As they ministered to the Lord means: 'Hey were busy serving the Lord.
+1. The phrase As they ministered to the Lord means: 'they were busy serving The Lord.
 God does not call lazy people'.

 4. The phrase Separate me Barnabas and Saul for the work whereunto I have called them means: 'God chose the best for His work'.